music literature movies Index About

 -Klaus Nomi

-The Nomi Song touched me on many different levels.
-Most obvious was the portrait of the freakish misfit who found, in New York's underworld, not only a place to belong, but moreover a place in the spotlight to be the belle of the ball.
-The Queen.
-He was a robotic creature seemingly plopped down from Mars and he was here to save us.
+The Nomi Song is touching on many different levels.
+It is a portrait of a freakish misfit who found, in New York’s underworld, not only a place to belong, but moreover a place to seize the spotlight and actually be the belle of the ball.

 “Well, when I first met Klaus, the first thing I was really impressed with was his level of androgyny.
 Not just the androgyny of sexuality but the androgyny of whether you’re human or not.
 I mean, this is an androgyny beyond androgyny where he became robot-like.”